 As a caregiver, the first step you can take to help your loved one would be in understanding the disease.

 Diabetes education is a vital first step.
-Diabetes is a disease that occurs when the body does not produce or utilize insulin properly.
-Insulin is what the body uses to change sugars and starches into energy.
+Diabetes is a disease that occurs when the Healthy Body does not produce or utilize insulin properly.
+Insulin is what the Healthy Body uses to change sugars and starches into energy.
 There are three types of diabetes.

 The third is a temporary form of diabetes called gestational diabetes.
 It can occur in about 3.5 per cent of all pregnancies, involving a greater risk of developing diabetes for both mom and baby.